Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 Of course, it will also depend on why you’re looking at VPNs, and what you plan to use them for.
 Do you need the best VPN for gaming, or do you want a service with a great iOS app?
 Identify what you want before rushing to make a purchase.

 As they’ll be looking after your data, it’s always interesting to see what the VPN actually does with the logs they collect.
 Any legitimate provider will offer a ‘no-logs’ policy, and many use precise wording to hide the fact that they do keep a minimal amount of data.

-In the past few years, some providers have answered this criticism by getting third-party audits of their software, putting their infrastructure to the test.
+In the past few years, some providers have answered this criticism by getting third-party audits of their software, and putting their infrastructure to the test.
 NordVPN, ExpressVPN, VyprVPN, and Mullvad have all been checked by the likes of Cure53, and you’ll often be able to find the published report online to see the results for yourself.

 Most providers will have installation guides that are freely available on their websites.
 The process for each will depend on your operating system and the device used.

 Here’s a simple step-by-step guide that explains how to set up a VPN on a desktop device.